theseus-os/Theseus/book/src/building_c_cross_compiler.md

 $DEST/cross/lib/gcc/x86_64-elf/10.2.0/no-red-zone/libgcc.a
 ```

-# Using the proper no red zone version of GCC
+# Appendix: How to use the no-red-zone version of GCC
 To properly use this new version of GCC that cross-compiles to the Theseus target and disables the red zone, make sure you:
  1. use the `x86_64-elf-gcc` executable that now resides in `$DEST/cross`
  2. specify the `-mno-red-zone` flag, either on the command line or as part of `LDFLAGS`